Energy’s Evolution - The Age of Electricity Is Here

 If coal powered industry, oil powered mobility.

-With the invention of the internal combustion engine, oil became the backbone of transportation — fueling cars, trucks, airplanes, and ships.
+With the invention of the internal combustion engine, oil became the backbone of transportation, fueling cars, trucks, airplanes, and ships.
 It also gave rise to modern petrochemicals, plastics, and pharmaceuticals, reshaping the global economy and everyday life.

-• The Age of Natural Gas & Nuclear (Mid-1900s – Present)
+• The Age of Natural Gas and Nuclear (Mid-1900s – Present)

 As energy demand continued to rise, the world turned to natural gas and nuclear power for cleaner, more efficient solutions.